8base/old-documentation/getting-started/connecting-to-api.md

 {% endcode-tabs %}

 ### GraphiQL and other API Clients
-It is not required that you use a script or the [8base API Explorer](https://docs.8base.com/8base-console/platform-tools/api-explorer) to explore your API.
-Dozens of great API clients exist that allow you to investigate your workspace API.
+It is not required that you use a script or the [8base API Explorer](https://docs.8base.com/8base-console/platform-tools/api-explorer) to query your API.
+Dozens of great API clients exist that allow you to investigate your workspace/GraphQL APIs.

 We've added a list below of some of the ones that we like.
 Feel free to use one of them or find another that you love!

 * [GraphiQL](https://github.com/skevy/graphiql-app)
 * [GraphiQL Online](https://graphiql-online.com/)